obophenotype/uberon-phenoscape-ext/README.txt

 phenotype-ext, but classes that have multiple "join points" will remain in the core uberon edit source file for now.

+Note it is possible to accidentally save axioms in the wrong ontology.
+We will add checks to ensure this doesn't happen.

 TIPS
 ----